This is the multi-page printable view of this section. Click here to print.

 Filtering

-Let us focus on the EM-DAT earthquakes in Japan for the 2000-2023 period and build an appropriate filter using the EM-DAT columns Disaster Type, ISO and Start Year.
+Let us focus on the EM-DAT earthquakes in Japan from the years 2000 to 2003 and create a suitable filter utilizing the EM-DAT columns Disaster Type, ISO and Start Year.

-For simplicity, let us only keep the columns Start Year, Magnitude, and Total Deaths and show the 5 first outcomes with the pd.DataFrame.head method.
+For simplicity, let’s retain only the columns Start Year, Magnitude, and Total Deaths and display the first five entries using the pd.DataFrame.head method.

-Note: If you need more insight about the columns, check the EM-DAT Documentation page EM-DAT Public Table.
+Note: For further details about the columns, we refer to the EM-DAT Documentation page EM-DAT Public Table.

 eq_jpn = df[